identitatem/idp-mgmt-operator/README.md

 popd
 ```

 After running these commands, various pods on the OCP hub will restart in order to use the new certificate.
 Wait a few minutes for all the pods to restart.
-The OCP UI Overview page
+The OCP UI Overview page can be used to check the overall health of OCP.

 NOTE: To use the ACME certificate process, you must have Amazon AWS credentials to allow a Route53 domain to
 be added for certificate verification during creation.